grupoapok/apok-admin/README.md

 ### Console commands
-Apok-admin comes with built in commands for admin and vuex modules scaffolding that allows the user to add specific functions to their projects.
-To use each command you must run the ``create`` script added to your package.json, like this:
+Apok-admin comes with built in commands for admin and vuex modules scaffolding that allows you to add specific functions to their projects.
+To use each command you must run the ``create`` script added to your package.json after apok-admin's installation, like this:

 ```
 npm run create -- <command> --<option1> --<option2> --<optionN>